bobleesj/learn-swift-with-bob/WORK.md

 | [How I Earned 10 Meaningful Connections on LinkedIn]  | Dec 1, 2016 | LinkedIn |
 | [5 Tips for Freelancers on LinkedIn] | Nov 24, 2016 | LinkedIn |

+[How to become an iOS Developer, Bob]: https://medium.com/ios-geek-community/how-to-become-an-ios-developer-bob-82944188ea7d

 [5 Tips for Freelancers on LinkedIn]: https://www.linkedin.com/pulse/stop-doing-5-things-linkedin-you-want-clients-trust-bob-lee?trk=mp-reader-card